 We might use data to test a new feature or see how many users use it.
 Or we might use it to get a sense of how many users win a match or make a purchase.
 We work with product managers to figure out what questions they need answers to.
 We help with the direction of games.
 We track the daily active users, retention, engagement, monetization… And the more important the feature or element, the deeper we dive.
 It’s all in the numbers.

 Data Scientists vs. Analysts – the million-dollar question

 Simply put, the difference is that analysts will prepare reports, and data scientists will tell you what the data means and what to do with it.
 We’re mainly data scientists here, and as data scientists, we bring everything we know about the company and where it wants to be to everything we do.
 We use data to help the company achieve its goals.
 We don’t just reflect on what’s been done.
 We think about what’s been done so far, and what can be done better next time.
 And we know how to translate the data in ways other people in the company will understand.
 It’s not just all tech speak.

 To be honest, that business focus is partly due to our roles as data scientists, and partly just the results of the culture here.
 Everyone at Outfit7 is encouraged to use their knowledge and expertise and creativity to make a difference.
 We want people to speak up.
 We don’t just want button pushers.
 We want change-makers!

 Creating a team

-As a team leader, it’s now up to me to find more people to join us.
+Since those early days, I’ve moved up through the company – from being a Junior Quality Engineer and various Data Scientist roles, to my current position as the Senior Director of Analytics.
+Today, as a team leader, it’s now up to me to find more people to join us.
 There are two things I look out for when hiring – expertise, obviously, and a unique way of thinking.
 There are certain things you need to know to work in data science, but then there’s the secret sauce.
 That little something extra.
 Basically, it’s about how the person thinks, not just what they know.
-I want to get a sense for that.
+I want to get a sense of that.